Tuesday, 21 December 2021

 The guitar sound also makes a huge difference here.
 While Roger Dean admittedly makes a decent fist of things, his polite, clean tones lack the Les Paul crunch which the holy trinity of Clapton, Green and Taylor would bring to Mayall’s later albums.

-Recorded live at Klook’s Kleek at the very end of 1964, nine of the 12 tracks on the original LP were penned by John Mayall himself, a shrewd move when others were plundering the Chicago blues songbook for their material.
+Recorded live at Klook’s Kleek, Hampstead towards the end of 1964, all but one of the 12 tracks on the original LP were penned by John Mayall himself, a shrewd move when others were plundering the Chicago blues songbook for their material.
 Some original songs, such as “Crocodile Walk” and “Crawling Up A Hill”, became fixtures of Mayall’s live set and would crop up in later Bluesbreakers’ line-ups while others, such as the medley featuring a cover of Little Richard’s “Lucille” came and went quickly.
 Just as well judging by this performance, as Mayall seemingly learned the song directly from the Little Richard record and made a wild guess at some of the lyrics.

 A vitally important, if slightly pedestrian, debut album from the man who kickstarted the entire movement and who would soon be dubbed the Godfather of British Blues.
 Mayall would shortly hire a new guitarist by the name of Eric and together with the rhythm section of John McVie and Hughie Flint, the Bluesbreakers would produce something rather better next time out.